israelyago/nier-automata-vscode/README.md

 # Nier: Automata Theme
-This theme was inspired by the game Nier: Automata
+This theme was inspired by the game Nier: Automata and https://github.com/shelune/vscode-nier-automata-light

 ## License